Dobflem/ChartJS-Color-Chooser/README.md

 #### Add styling to page
 - [X] Resize the Chart so it doesn't go fullscreen.
 - [ ] Create a light and dark theme.
+- [ ] Change look of default input fields.
+- [ ] Change look of buttons.
+- [ ] Change look of dropdowns.

 #### Make Line Chart more customizable
 - [X] Allow users to change the fill color opacity from 0.2.